polkadot-developers/docs-sandbox/source/docs/tutorials/03-private-network.md

 Be sure to use unique keys for each validator.
 If two validators have the same keys, they produce conflicting blocks.

-For additional information about working with key pairs and signatures, see [Public-Key cryptography](/v3/advanced/cryptography#public-key-cryptography).
+For additional information about working with key pairs and signatures, see [Public-Key cryptography](../reference/cryptography#public-key-cryptography).

-## Convert the chain specification to use the raw format
+## Convert the chain specification to raw format

-After you prepare a chain specification with the information you want to use, you must convert it into a raw specification before it can be used.
+After you prepare a chain specification with the validator information, you must convert it into a raw specification format before it can be used.
 The raw chain specification includes the same information as the unconverted specification.
 However, the raw chain specification also contains encoded storage keys that the node uses to reference the data in its local storage.
 Distributing a raw chain specification ensures that each node stores the data using the proper storage keys.